khofstadter/CS220AU-DP/index.md

 <!--
 ## Tasks
-  - full width video
-  - centered images
+  - centered images if not full width
 - can I address the students with 'you' here?
 - can I then recontextualize it for a research paper?
 - can I see previous version of the website in the browser using GitHub?